 Combo Amps for Gigs

-When you play guitar in a band it goes without saying that the amp you choose matters a great deal when it comes to the overall performance of your group.
-You want something that sounds great, but more importantly you want an amp that captures the tones you are looking for.
+When you play guitar in a band your amp matters a great deal when it comes to the overall performance of your group.
+You want something that sounds great, but more importantly, you want an amp that captures the tones you are looking for.

 Once you have all that figured out you have a few more matters to contend with.
 How powerful does your amp need to be?
 How many speakers do you need?
 Does portability matter?
 You have a wide array of options out there, and many amps to choose from.

 This article is intended to help you sort it all out.
 Here you can get some advice on which types of guitar amps are best in different situations, and a few suggestions on what I think are your top choices from the best amp builders out there today.
 As always, be sure to check with the gear companies for the latest specs on their gear before making a decision.

 For the sake of simplicity, we can sort guitar amps into three basic categories:

 - Solid-state (transistor)

 Next, you’ll read about the pros and cons of the three different types, and my top picks in each category.
 This is all based on my opinion, and I invite you to do your own research, but I do think this is a good place to start.

 I’ll also note that I tried to keep my picks down to affordable options.
 Of course, there are some awesome boutique tube amps out there that sound amazing, but if you are looking for one of those you probably don’t need my help.

 The average, up-and-coming gigging musician will do just fine with amps in the $500–$1000 range, and that’s what I’ve tried to dig up here.